axtend/axlib/frame/contracts/README.md

 change or removal those interfaces do not have proper weights associated with them and are therefore considered unsafe.

-The substrate runtime exposes this feature as `contracts-unstable-interface`.
-Example commandline for running the substrate node with unstable contracts interfaces:
+The axlib runtime exposes this feature as `contracts-unstable-interface`.
+Example commandline for running the axlib node with unstable contracts interfaces:

 ```bash
 cargo run --release --features contracts-unstable-interface -- --dev